Here is a list of 16 Festivals of Maharashtra:

 3. Narali Pournima

-‘Naral’ means ‘coconut’, and ‘Pournmia’ is the full-moon day when offerings of coconuts are made to the sea-god on this day.
+‘Naral’ means ‘coconut’, and ‘Pournmia’ is the full-moon day when offerings of coconuts are made to the sea god on this day.
 The fisher-folk make offer coconuts and prayers to the sea-god and seek his blessings to prevent any untoward incidents, as they begin the fishing season.
-Sweets made from coconut are savored on this day.
-Narali Pournima also coincides with the festival of Raksha Bandhan, when brothers vow to protect their sisters and the sisters tie a thread on their brother’s wrist as a sign of respect and affection.
+Sweets made from coconut are savoured on this day.
+Narali Pournima also coincides with the festival of Raksha Bandhan, when brothers vow to protect their sisters and the sisters tie a thread on their brother’s wrist as a sign of respect and affection.'

 The Ganesh idols are worshiped and many cultural events are organised.
 People throng the huge pandals to catch a glimpse of their favorite God.
 Visits to friends and family to offer prayers and join the celebrations, and partake some delicious food are looked forward to by all.
 It is also a great chance to gorge on modaks (steamed rice-flour dumplings with a succulent coconut and ghee filling), since they are considered to be the Lord’s favorite food.
 On the 11th day comes the time to bid farewell to Ganesha.
 People take the idols in procession with an accompaniment of music and dance for immersion in the sea or nearby river or lake.

 Gokul Ashtami or Janmashtami celebrates the birth of Lord Krishna.
 Devotees fast till midnight on the eve of the birth of Lord Krishna.
-Krishna-janma is celebrated at midnight at temples and in homes amidst bhajans (devotional songs), marking the birth of Lord Krishna.
+Krishna-janma is celebrated at midnight at temples and in homes amidst bhajans (devotional songs), marking the birth of Lord Krishna.2020 Date: 11 August

 The next day is celebrated as Gokulashtami.
 Devotees remember how the Lord was very fond of butter and used to go to great lengths to obtain butter.
 In honour of the beloved Lord, a ritual performed on this day is the dahi-handi.
 Clay pots filled with curd, puffed rice and milk are strung high up above the streets.
 Groups of enthusiastic youngsters form human pyramids to reach up to these and break them open – the way Lord Krishna and his friends would, after sneaking into the houses of gopis to steal butter.
 People throng in great numbers to see these human pyramids and their attempts at breaking the pot of butter.